azsk/AzTS-docs/Policies/SQLServer/Azure_SQLDatabase_Audit_Enable_Threat_Detection_Server/Readme.md

     > **Important**:
     1. Two different policy definitions are required to cover both general SQL servers and SQL servers which are part of Synapse Workspace as policy aliases are different.
     2. In the provided resource group, Storage account will be created in each region where a SQL Server is created that will be shared by all servers in that region.
+    3. Provided resource group should pre-exist in all the subscriptions (in scope), otherwise remediation will fail.

 #### Policy Definition
 [Security - SQL Server - DeploySqlServerAuditSettings](Security%20-%20SQL%20Server%20-%20DeploySqlServerAuditSettings.json)